curv3d/curv/examples/picker/README.md

 # Parametric Shapes
-2018 Dec 4: First public preview of the Parametric Shape feature.
-This is an experimental feature that will change based on feedback, testing and bug fixes.

 You can now create parametric shapes, which contain named parameters bound to GUI widgets (like sliders), that you can manipulate in the Viewer window.
 The shape animates in real time as you change parameter values.